I'm Gonna Make You Mine (Lou Christie song)

 "I'm Gonna Make You Mine" is a song released in 1969 by Lou Christie.
 It was featured on his 1969 album I'm Gonna Make You Mine, arranged by Stan Vincent and produced by Vincent and Mike Duckman.

 Background

+The song was written by Tony Romeo, best known for the 1970 Partridge Family hit "I Think I Love You."
+The first recording was by The Camel Drivers in 1968.

-The song was arranged in the style of Phil Spector's Wall of Sound.
-Backing vocals were provided by Ellie Greenwich and Linda Scott, in one of her last recordings before leaving show business.
+Lou Christie's version was arranged in the style of Phil Spector's Wall of Sound.
+Backing vocals were provided by Ellie Greenwich and Linda Scott, in one of the latter's final recordings before leaving show business.

 Chart performance

 The song spent 12 weeks on the Billboard Hot 100 chart, peaking at No. 10, while reaching No. 2 on the UK Singles Chart and on WLS and No. 5 on Canada's RPM 100.

 "I'm Gonna Make You Mine" was ranked No. 60 on Billboard magazine's Top Hot 100 songs of 1969.